 Part III of a fictitious talk I composed recently.
 The intended imaginary audience for this academic hoop-jumping exercise was environmental communications professionals (journalists, public affairs officers, etc.).
 A version of this "talk" with embedded references/citations is available if you're interested in that level of detail.

-that can help to guide reporting in this framework.
+There are three underlying aspects of place-based research that can help to guide reporting in this framework.
 As much as all three of these assumptions can be present in the construction of a place-based narrative, it seems to me, the resonant power would be multiplied exponentially.

 The first of these primary assumptions is place as “material form.”
 In other words, ground your story in the spatial-temporal context or setting within which people conduct the happenings of their daily lives.
 We must meet people “where they are” in terms of localized information and time-sensitive progress on environmental issues.
 Second is a matter of scale.
 This can be addressed both socially and geographically.
 The story you tell is happening in the home, the town, the corn field, the watershed, the wind channel... wherever.
 It should be bounded in an abstraction of space somewhere between local and global.
 The place-based approach would, as one might guess, heavily emphasize the local connections people have to the places they care about most.
 Also, on a sociocultural scale, are you discussing individual perceptions, small group perceptions or macro-level assumptions about what a place is or could be or should or should not be?
 These levels of abstraction should be explicitly stated or otherwise made clear in the construction of any meaningful narrative.
 Lastly, there is the relational aspect of place.
 Who is connected to whom?
-This is the cognitive landscape of meaning-making that constitutes a fundamental way, as the influential geographer Sack once stated, “through which we make sense of the world and through which we act
+This is the cognitive landscape of meaning-making that constitutes a fundamental way, as the influential geographer Sack once stated, “through which we make sense of the world and through which we act."
+As a story is grounded in personal lived experience at an appropriately cast geographic scale, it must also take into account the social, historical, and cultural context surrounding the people and their environmental issues.

-.
+Aside from these three elements, I would also like to suggest tying stories to one or more of five general themes that have been teased out of the social science literature.
+These themes are related to the attachments people develop for places and may potentially constitute “ideal types” of sense of place categories.
 By suggesting that these are connected to place attachments and, as such, could be used as motivational devices for people to attend to place-based communications, I am saying that these themes have affective or emotional components that have been found common across many interview-based studies on place.
 To say they are motivational is to suggest that they are of human value and have been found to move people toward place-protective action on some level.
 What a person values is most often his or her self-interests, including those bound to where one lives and the more relevant a story can be to the self-interests of a target audience, the better.

 Professor Patricia Stokowski of the University of Vermont has suggested these particular motivational categories.
 Stokowski’s approach to place–based research aligns with my own perspectives and interests and I encourage you to follow-up by seeking out her work at your convenience.